serversideup/docker-php/README.md

 </p>

 ## Introduction
 `PHP Docker Images` is an optimized set of Docker Images for running PHP in production.
-Everything is designed around the developer experience.
-Gone are the days of configuring each environment differently.
+Everything is designed around improving the developer experience with PHP and Docker.
+Gone are the days of configuring each environment differently, and gone are the days of trying to figure out why your code works in one environment and not the other.

-These images are highly optimized to run modern PHP applications, no matter the environment.
+These images are highly optimized to run modern PHP applications, no matter where you want your application to run.

-These images are ***very different*** than other PHP Docker Images.
+Experience the ***true difference*** of using these images vs the other options out there.

 [Read more about the key differences with these images →](https://serversideup.net/open-source/docker-php/docs/getting-started/these-images-vs-others)